intel/libipt/doc/howto_libipt.md

 the `intel-pt.h` header for detailed and up-to-date documentation of each field.

-As a minimum, the `size` field needs to be set to `sizeof(struct pt_config)` and `begin` and `end` need to be set to the PT buffer to use.
+As a minimum, the `size` field needs to be set to `sizeof(struct pt_config)` and `begin` and `end` need to be set to the Intel PT buffer to use.

 The size is used for detecting library version mismatches and to provide backwards compatibility.
 Without the proper `size`, decoder allocation will fail.

-Although not strictly required, it is recommended to also set the `cpu` field to the processor, on which PT has been collected (for decoders), or for which PT shall be generated (for encoders).
+Although not strictly required, it is recommended to also set the `cpu` field to the processor, on which Intel PT has been collected (for decoders), or for which Intel PT shall be generated (for encoders).
 This allows implementing processor-specific behavior such as erratum workarounds.

 ## The Packet Layer

-This layer deals with PT packet encoding and decoding.
+This layer deals with Intel PT packet encoding and decoding.
 It can further be split into three sub-layers: opcodes, encoding, and decoding.

 ### Opcodes

-The opcodes layer provides enumerations for all the bits necessary for PT encoding and decoding.
+The opcodes layer provides enumerations for all the bits necessary for Intel PT encoding and decoding.
 The enumeration constants can be used without linking to the decoder library.
 There is no encoder or decoder struct associated with this layer.
 See the intel-pt.h header file for details.